Calhau18/Calhau18/README.md

 - [**Travel**](color:yellow) and explore the world
 - [**Meet new people**](color:blue)

 Professionally, I'm very into Math and I love solving problems.
-The Computer Science areas I'm most into are **Algorithms and Data Structures**.
+My main areas of interest are Algorithms, Combinatorics and Discrete Math.

 <div align="center">